antonovresearch/antonovresearch.github.io/content/opportunities.md

     content:
       title: How to Apply
       text: |
-        Interested candidates should send their application materials to Dr. Alexander Antonov
+        Interested candidates should send their application materials to Dr. Alexander Antonov.

         We review applications on a rolling basis and will contact qualified candidates for interviews.